cncf/k8s-conformance/faq.md

 implementation is conformant.
 It can't be certfied unless you complete the participation form, but certification (and the ability to use the Certified Kubernetes mark) is probably unnecessary for an internal-only product.

-## What is a distribution and what is a platform?
+## What is a distribution, hosted platform, and an installer?

 From the bottom of the Kubernetes Distributions & Platforms [spreadsheet](https://docs.google.com/spreadsheets/d/1LxSqBzjOxfGx3cmtZ4EbB_BGCxT_wlxW_xgHVVa23es/edit#gid=0):

-* A **vendor** is an organization providing a Kubernetes platform or distribution.
+* A **vendor** is an organization providing a Kubernetes distribution, hosted platform, or installer.
-* A **product** is a platform or distribution provided by a vendor.
+* A **product** is a distribution, hosted platform, or installer provided by a vendor.
-* A **platform** is a Kubernetes service provided and managed by a vendor.
-* A **distribution** is Kubernetes software that can be installed by an end user on to a public cloud or their own hardware.
+* A **distribution** is software based on Kubernetes that can be installed by an end user on to a public cloud or bare metal and includes patches, additional software, or both.
+* A **hosted** platform is a Kubernetes service provided and managed by a vendor.
+* An **installer** downloads and then installs vanilla upstream Kubernetes.

 ## What are the additional naming options for Certified Kubernetes?